sc0ttj/Project/README.md

 ## ii.
 Installation

-Download the latest release from the [Releases page](https://github.com/sc0ttj/Project/releases).
+Download the latest release and User Guide from the [Releases page](https://github.com/sc0ttj/Project/releases).

 Upload contents of the `www` folder inside the `.tar.gz` file to the root folder of your PHP-enabled Apache web server.